ual/dataquick/ucb_documentation/indicators.md

 **Output**
 • output is in `stats_use_code_current_20141017.csv`
+• geo_id with only state and county means the tract id was missing from dataquick
-• one row for each unique geo_id in the bay area
+• one column for each broad use cateogry, then for each sub-category
-• incomplete use code means missing tract id in dataquick
+• the use code definitions are here: [USE_CODES.xls](https://github.com/ual/dataquick/blob/master/vendor_documentation/data_dictionary/USE_CODES.xls])
+• a missing column means the category was not used in the bay area
 • the 'R---' subcategories should add up to the 'R' total, and so forth
-• the use code definitions are here: [USE_CODES.xls](https://github.com/ual/dataquick/blob/master/vendor_documentation/data_dictionary/USE_CODES.xls])
-• a missing column means category was not used in the bay area
 • code is in `stats_use_code_current.py`

 **Next steps**
-• Repeat for historical assessor table
+• Repeat for each year in the historical assessor table

 ==========